Congratulations! Your baby is halfway through their first year. They may be squealing, cooing, and making noises that almost sound like words.

 - Is your baby rolling back and forth?

-- Is your baby sitting up on his own or with a little help?
+- Is your baby sitting up on their own or with a little help?

 - Has your baby started teething?

 - Does your baby pass objects from one hand to the other?

 - What solid foods is my baby ready for now?